Potato Halva,A Sweet Snack

 2 tbsp. chopped nuts of your choice(optional)

 Heat ghee in a heavy bottomed or non-stick pan/Karahi.

 Add mashed potatoes, fry stirring frequently, until ghee separates from the mass.
-It tastes better when potatoes are fried well.
-This doesn't take long.
+This takes at least 15-20 minutes.
+The Halva tastes better when potatoes are fried well.

 Add sugar and mix, stirring all the time, until a little ghee separates again.

 Turn off heat and add cardamom powder and 2/3rd of the nuts.